 Of the six rules, (R1)-(R3) are structural rules.
-(R1) says that reductions can proceed concurrently based on local reducibility conditions.
-Fine-grained concurrency of LMNtal originates from this rule.
+(R1) says that reductions can proceed concurrently based on local rewrite conditions.
+Fine-grained concurrency of LMNtal originates here.
 (R2) says that computation within a cell can proceed independently of the exterior of the cell.
 For a cell to evolve autonomously, it must contain its own set of rules.
-Computation of a cell containing no rules will be controlled by rules outside the cell.
+Computation of a cell without rules will be controlled by rules outside the cell.
 (R3) incorporates structural congruence into the reduction relation.

 (R4) and (R5) deal with the interaction between connectors and membranes.
-(R4) says that, when a connector in a cell connects two links both coming from outside, the cell can expel the connector.
-(R5) says that, when a connector connects two links both entering the same cell, the connector itself can enter that cell.
+(R4) says that, when a connector in a cell connects two links coming from outside, the cell can expel the connector.
+(R5) says that, when one argument of a connector is a link entering a cell, the connector itself can go into the cell.

 (R6) is the key rule of LMNtal.
-The substitution $\theta$ is to represent what process (or multiset of rules) has been received by each process context (or rule context), respectively, and what multiset of atoms each aggregate represents.
+The substitution $\theta$ is to represent what has been received by each process/rule context and what multiset of atoms each aggregate represents.
 In Flat LMNtal, $\theta$ becomes unnecessary and (R6) is simplified to